Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we evaluate our proposed framework in the decision engine of the testbed on a dedicated server equipped with two Intel(R) Xeon(R) Gold 5218 CPUs @ 2.30GHz and two NVIDIA GeForce RTX 2080 Ti GPUs.
 The model is implemented in PyTorch and PyTorch Geometric (PyG)\footnote{\url{https://pytorch-geometric.readthedocs.io/en/latest/}.}, widely used deep learning frameworks.
 Our TANGO model, integrates GCN with REINFORCE algorithm principles.
 The detailed architecture of the neural network is comprehensively discussed in Section~\ref{Sec:GNN-REINFORCEtech}.
+We comprehensively examine AI, complexity, energy consumption, robustness, network performance, scalability, and explainability metrics to ensure a thorough analysis of the proposed algorithm's performance.

 \textbf{Hyperparameter}: Delving into reasoner parameters, these are calculated based on the output of the explainer to modify the reward function to enhance learning efficiency.
 The \emph{Importance Thresholds}~\(\mathcal{I}^v_{\varrho}\) and \(\mathcal{I}^i_{\varrho}\) establish a benchmark for assessing feature and node importance within the graph, which are set to 0.8.
 The \emph{Penalty} is a negative reward applied under specific conditions to direct the agent's learning process, valued at -1.
 The \emph{Uncertainty Threshold}~\(\mathcal{U}_{\varrho}\) sets the level of uncertainty below which a node or feature is deemed important, established at 0.2.
 The \emph{Relationship Strength Threshold}~ \(\mathcal{Z}_{\varrho}\) determines the minimum level of inter-node relationship strength required to be considered significant, set at 0.8.
 Moreover, the \emph{Alpha Dropout Probability} dictates the dropout rate during training, a method employed to prevent overfitting, with a value of 0.1.
 The \emph{Entropy Weight} is utilized in the REINFORCE algorithm to boost exploration, set at 0.01.
 The \emph{Step Size} and the \emph{Gamma} are parameters of the learning rate scheduler, which optimally adjusts the learning rate during training to enhance convergence, with values of 100 and 0.1, respectively.